 The negative stigma associated with drug use in the United States

-Guilt felt by an addict when thinking about their drug or alcohol abuse
+The guilt felt by an addict when thinking about their drug or alcohol abuse

 Guilt is one of the biggest emotions associated with addiction or drug and alcohol abuse.
 Perhaps you experienced some trauma as a child and that situation ultimately is what drives you to use, or perhaps you have done some things you aren’t exactly proud of while under the influence.
 Either way, it is not your fault.
-If you have completed any sort of addiction treatment programs, then it is highly likely you have had the chance to work through some of the emotions that may have triggered your drug use to begin with.
+If you have completed any sort of addiction treatment program, then it is highly likely you have had the chance to work through some of the emotions that may have triggered your drug use, to begin with.
 There is nothing to feel guilty about, you are not the same person when in an active addiction, no one is.

 Before you admit to your family and friends that you have an addiction